We believe that football is the most powerful tool in the world for inspiring young people to achieve their goals.

 He is passionate about making learning relevant and fun and sees football as the perfect way of motivating young people who are disengaged.
 He is an Ernie Shackleton Award winner and was shortlisted for the Daily Mirror’s Pride of Britain Awards in 2015.

-Jack Reynolds: Co-Director, Head of Operations, Central Midfield
+Jack Reynolds: Co-Director, Central Midfield

 “Football is the key to making so much learning accesible.
 Whether it’s arguing about the merits of different players, or using data to compare teams, football is a fantastic way to develop so many of the key educational skills which young people need”